 Multiple key refinance rates climbed higher today.

-The average rates on 30-year fixed and 15-year fixed refinances both increased.
-The average rate on 10-year fixed refis, meanwhile, also floated higher.
+Nationwide averages on 30-year fixed and 15-year fixed refinances both advanced.
+Meanwhile, the average rate on 10-year fixed refis were unchanged.

 30-year fixed refinance

 The average 30-year fixed-refinance rate is 4.37 percent, up 2 basis points from a week ago.
 A month ago, the average rate on a 30-year fixed refinance was higher, at 4.46 percent.

 At the current average rate, you’ll pay $498.99 per month in principal and interest for every $100,000 you borrow.
 That’s an increase of $1.18 over what you would have paid last week.

 You can use Bankrate’s mortgage calculator to get a handle on what your monthly payments would be and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.

 15-year fixed refinance

 The average rate for a 15-year fixed refi is 3.69 percent, up 2 basis point over the last seven days.

 Monthly payments on a 15-year fixed refinance at that rate will cost around $724 per $100,000 borrowed.
 The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.